What To Do If Your Rabbit Stops Eating

 The molars can also cause malocclusion.
 Overgrown points or sharp spikes that form on the edges of teeth may cut and badly damage the tongue, cheeks, or gums.
 Overgrown lower molars may form a bridge over and entrap the tongue or hit each other in the back of the mouth, thereby preventing the front of the mouth from closing completely and changing the way the incisors meet.
 As a result, incisors do not wear down properly and can overgrow.

 As the molars continue to grow and are not worn down, they become impacted in the upper and lower jaws, just like impacted wisdom teeth in people.
 All of this can lead to pain when chewing, the development of sores and abscesses in the mouth, difficulty eating, drooling, pawing at the mouth, problems grooming, and weight loss.
-You may also notice eye issues when a rabbit is having issues with their teeth.
+You may also notice eye or ear issues when a rabbit is having issues with their teeth.
 Weepy, red eyes are common when the teeth are impacted or infected.

 How to Check Teeth: